ariporad/modular-redux/README.md

 ---

 ## Why?
 I wanted to build an application that was completly modular.
 Usually, the code for one feature (with React/Redux), is in a css file (ex. /css/sidebar/myfeature.css), in a test file (ex. /tests/sidebar/myfeature.js), in the HTML (ex. /partials/sidebar.html), in the file with the actual code (ex. /src/sidebar/myfeature.js), and in the centralized Redux configuration file (where you setup the action types and the reducer).
 If you wanted to remove that feature, you have to remove it from all those places.
 Chances are you'll forget at least one of them, (or part of the css was in the wrong place, because that's never happened), and Tada!
 Technical debt is born!
 I've mostly gotten around this by using a few tools: [Browserify](http://browserify.org/) (although I'm considering switching to [Webpack](http://webpack.github.io/)), [Radium](http://projects.formidablelabs.com/radium/), to put [CSS in JS](http://ariporad.link/cssinjs), and another project of mine (with a terible name, suggestions welcome): [auto-load-dir](http://ariporad.link/auto-load-dir).
 Auto-load-dir let's you pass in a directory, and a handler to be called once with every javascript file in that library.
 I've used it to automatically load routes or models or whatever from a folder.
 And I really wanted to use redux, but I didn't want to have a global config file.
-This project actually was just an example that I was writing for an issue I was planning on fileing with redux to ask what the prefered way to do this was, and I just kept on itterating on it till I liked it.
+This project actually was just an example that I was writing for an issue I was planning on filing with redux to ask what the prefered way to do this was, and I just kept on itterating on it till I liked it.

 Also, Redux has a _global_ reducer, and virtually requires a global list of action types.
 Weren't we always told not to use globals?
 (This is part of the problem with CSS.
 If you haven't seen it already, [@vjeux has an amazing presentation on it](http://ariporad.link/cssinjs)).
 Modular-redux takes the global out of Redux, allowing you to have good, modular code.

-The ultimate goal of this project (and my other ones too), is to allow you to write (at least part of your codebase), so that if you just remove the single javascript file, the test (which is next to it), and the import statement, there will be no trace that the file ever existed.
+The ultimate goal of this project (and my other ones too), is to allow you to write (at least part of your codebase) so that if you just remove the single javascript file, the test (which is next to it), and the import statement, there will be no trace that the file ever existed.
 No far-flung css, no code in the reducer or action type files, nothing.

 ---